 On the Dumbarton Bridge, structural steel is being added and new seismic isolation bearings are being installed to help it withstand large earthquakes.
-The bridge will be closed over the 2012 Memorial Day weekend from 10 p.m.
-Friday May 25, 2012, to 5 a.m.
-Tuesday May 29, 2012, to install a new expansion joint on the west side of the bridge.
-Motorists will be directed to detours via the San Mateo-Hayward Bridge to the north and State Route 237 to the south.
-A similar closure is scheduled for the 2012 Labor Day weekend.
-This work will be on-going through 2013.
+The bridge was closed over the Memorial Day 2012 weekend to install a new seismic expansion joint on the west side of the bridge.
+The operation was completed with minimal traffic impacts.
+The bridge will be closed again over the Labor Day 2012 weekend to install a similar seismic expansion joint on the east side of the bridge.
+The bridge will be closed from 10 p.m.
+Friday, August 31, 2012, to 5 a.m.
+Tuesday, September 4, 2012.
+Detours via the San Mateo-Hayward Bridge to the north and State Route 237 to the south will be available to motorists.
+Bridge retrofit work will be on-going through 2013.

-As of the end of the first quarter of 2012, the 50 percent probable draw on program contingency is \$154 million.
-The potential draw ranges from about \$75 million to \$225 million.
+As of the end of the second quarter of 2012, the 50 percent probable draw on program contingency is \$135 million.
+The potential draw ranges from about \$50 million to \$225 million.
 The current \$284 million program contingency balance can be used to cover the costs of these identified risks.
 In accordance with the approved TBSRP Risk Management Plan, risk mitigation actions are continuously developed and implemented to reduce the potential draw on the program contingency.